glimpsers/project-prep/requirments.md

 1. User can create an account that has his/her own information.

-2. User can pick his/her own interst to be viewed.
+2. User can pick his/her own interest to be viewed.

 3. User can write his/her own words in a post.